Infouktour3/project02x/README.md

 All content was written by myself.

 #### Media/Images
-Used few icons from font awesome to add at the title and on the countdown row line, to make more ahestetic the design [view](https://fontawesome.com), using a great css code to help on filing the window.
+I Used few emojis to add at the title and on the countdown row line when the time will be termined it will show, to make more ahestetic the design [view](https://www.w3schools.com/html/html_emojis.asp), the style and the colour of the pages insted has been created with css code.

 #### Acknowledgements